chenpery/Machine_Learning/README.md

 # Major Homework Projects – Machine Learning Course

-This repository contains both wet and dry parts of a major multi-part assignment for the Machine Learning course.
+This repository contains both wet and dry parts of a major multi-part assignment for the Machine Learning course 02360756 .

 ## wet/ – Programming Assignments